|benf.org : other : cfr : faq|

 ..... with the exception of flags which rename members.
 If these are neccessary, CFR will emit a comment suggesting you use them.
 I don't do it automatically, as it breaks reflective use of decompiled code.

-No. I've written everything from scratch - partly because I'm doing this for fun, partly because I'm half tempted to port it to C++ at some point, so I don't want dependencies.
+Not for decompilation.
+I've written everything from scratch - partly because I'm doing this for fun, partly because I'm half tempted to port it to C++ at some point, so I don't want dependencies.

-On Bitbucket, here
+On github, here

 For fun.
 That's the entire reason.
 I moved from a C++ job to a Java job, and writing a decompiler seemed like a good way to learn the java ecosystem... - there's a lot of published material out there on coin, etc, but not a vast amount on what's going on with the bytecode...